Bagaimana Orang dengan Gangguan Pendengaran Mendengar?

 What You Might Hear:

-• Muddled or unclear speech: Even though you can hear speech, it may sound jumbled or unclear.
-Words might blur together, making it challenging to follow conversations.
+• Muddled or unclear speech: Words may blur together, making conversations challenging to follow.

 The Presence of Tinnitus Symptoms